alexeysas/sdc-signs-recognition/README.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+#### Visualization of the dataset.

 Here is an exploratory visualization of the data set.
+We can explore samples of avaliable classes below:

+![alt text][image1]

 It is a bar chart showing how the data ...

-![alt text][image1]

 ###Design and Test a Model Architecture